emmastrand/EmmaStrand_Notebook/_posts/2021-06-21-16s-Analysis-Pipeline.md

 #SBATCH --error="script_error" #if your job fails, the error report will be put in this file
 #SBATCH --output="output_script" #once your job is completed, any final job report comments will be put in this file

+source /usr/share/Modules/init/sh # this is used so that them function can be found in zsh and bash

 for file in /data/putnamlab/estrand/HoloInt_16s/raw-data/*fastq.gz do fastqc $file --outdir /data/putnamlab/estrand/HoloInt_16s/fastqc_results